testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 - BeamNG executable cannot be found.
 This can be solved by setting the `BNG_HOME` env variable to point to the directory where you have extracted BeamNG.research (e.g, `C:\BeamNG.research.v1.7.0.1`)

 - BeamNG cannot find the `registration.key`.
 BeamNG looks for this file in predefined directories, but you can force a specific directory by setting the `BNG_USER` env variable.
+Be sure to copy the `registration.key` into the folder defined by `BNG_USER`.

 > **NOTE**: A known BeamNG bug is caused by whitespaces in path, so avoid to use paths that contains whitespaces for `BNG_HOME` and `BNG_USER`